-When something restricts blood flow to the heart muscle, a person can experience intense chest pain that doctors call angina.
-People often use the drug nitroglycerin to relieve chest pain that angina causes.
+When something restricts blood flow to the heart muscle, a person may experience intense chest pain that doctors call angina.
+People can use the drug nitroglycerin to relieve this pain.

-Most often, the reason for the decrease in blood flow is plaque formation and narrowing of the arteries supplying blood to the heart.
+Most often, the reason for this decrease in blood flow is plaque formation and the narrowing of the arteries supplying blood to the heart.

-Nitroglycerin helps to open up the blood vessels and allow blood to flow.
-People also use nitroglycerin to treat chronic anal fissures.
+Nitroglycerin helps open up the blood vessels and allows blood to flow.
+People can also use nitroglycerin to treat anal fissures.

-In this article, we provide an overview of nitroglycerin, including its uses, how it works, and the possible side effects, interactions, and warnings.
+This article provides an overview of nitroglycerin, including its uses, how it works, possible side effects, interactions, and warnings.

-Nitroglycerin is a medication that treats angina and chronic anal fissures.
+Nitroglycerin is a medication that treats angina and anal fissures.
 It works by promoting blood flow.

 The body breaks nitroglycerin down into nitric oxide.
 Nitric oxide causes the smooth muscle within the blood vessels to relax.
 This allows the arteries and veins to open up, allowing more blood to flow through.
 Healthcare professionals call this action vasodilation.